fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

 is that there are others that _ground you fast_, should you do something wrong.
-It is fine to stay in one discipline, as long as there are people repeatedly winning against you - which should be the norm, until you are at national competion level.
+It is fine to stay in one discipline, as long as there are people repeatedly winning against you - which should be the norm, until you are at national competition level.
 If you seem to be 'undefeated' or able to do whatever you want - if you have the slightest feeling of this not keeping you grounded anymore, switch.
 Search for something else, where you lose.
 Have you tried archery?
 Pottery, or some other art?

 Of course a [360° personal feedback][360] is also viable.
-It includes questions about you that everyone around you (your boss, subordinates, peers, everyone you have contact with) can answer anonmiously, providing you with valuable feedback.
+It includes questions about you that everyone around you (your boss, subordinates, peers, everyone you have contact with) can answer anonymously, providing you with valuable feedback.

 The import part is to ask [what](../2019-04-30-starting-point/), instead of why.